vikas9dev/AWS/w_a_framework/1_AWS_WA_Framework_Overview.md

 # Module 1 AWS Well-Architected - Framework Overview

 ## 1.1 AWS Well-Architected
-Welcome to module one of AWS Well-Architected – AWS Well-Architected Framework Review.
+Welcome to module one of AWS Well-Architected – AWS Well-Architected Framework Overview.
 In this module, you will learn about the Well-Architected Framework and its definition, pillars, history, and value propositions.

 ---

 ## 1.2 Learning objectives
+In this module, you learn about:-
+- The AWS Well-Architected (AWS WA) Framework
-In this module, you learn about the AWS Well-Architected Framework, the components of the Well-Architected Framework, and the pillars and design principles of the Well-Architected Framework.
+- The components of the Well-Architected Framework
+- The pillars and general design principles of the Well-Architected Framework.

 ## 1.3 What is the Well-Architected Framework?
 To begin, you will learn general information about the framework, its benefits, and its history.